aaronnorrish/Agile-Project/README.md

 # CITS5505 Agile Web Dev Group Project: Online Formative Assessment
 Authors: Veronica Rao (23030918) and Aaron Norrish (21972015)

+## Purpose, Context and Assessment Mechanism
+This web application aims to assist users in developing their Italian language skills.
+In doing so, this web application provides information pages, where a user can memorise definitions and read information about any chosen topic.
+To enhance this memorisation process, assessments are added for each topic, to allow a user to test out what they have learnt.
+The assessment consists a variety of means.
+This includes multiple choice questions, multiple selection questions and inserting the correct answer type of questions.
+After completing an assessment, a user is able to see what questions they have gotten correct and incorrect, and the correct solution is also given.

 ## Running the application
 ### Installation and Set-Up
 First navigate to the root directory and create a virtual environment: